nielsvanrijn/transmission-api/README.md

 # transmission-api
-High level api for Transmission RPC written in Typescript
+An eddited version of the High level api for Transmission RPC written in Typescript.

+Removed the fs package so it can be used in Front-end-frameworks like Angular

 Provides a wrapper over the RPC interface of the [Transmission](http://transmissionbt.com) bittorrent client.